 Misuse often happens when people put things that can’t be recycled into the bin, hoping they will be appropriately recycled.
 This can harm the recycling system and put workers at risk.
 However, this can disappointingly harm the recycling system and jeopardize worker safety.

-A better approach lies in being mindful about what goes in the bin.
+A better approach is to be mindful of what goes in the bin.
 Plastic bags should not be put in the curbside bin.
 Instead, they should be taken to store drop-off programs for disposal.

 Similarly, electrical cords and garden hoses should be disposed of outside regular curbside containers.
-This is because they have the potential to cause damage to recycling machinery if placed in the wrong location.
+If placed in the wrong location, they can damage recycling machinery.

 It’s important to understand that telling the difference between trash and recyclable materials can be confusing.
 Having the right knowledge and practicing proper waste management ensures efficient resource use and promotes eco-friendly community living.

-Many everyday items can be recycled at home.
-These include paper, plastic bottles, different types of glass, aluminum cans, used tires, and certain metals.
+Many everyday items can be recycled at home, including paper, plastic bottles, different types of glass, aluminum cans, used tires, and certain metals.

 Paper/Cardboard